How to Deconvert 2-Flats and 3-Flats in Chicago

-If you’re searching for a single-family home, availability and price may be a stumbling block, especially in some parts of Chicago.
+If you’re searching for a single-family home in Chicago, availability and price may be a stumbling block, especially in some parts of the city.
 But there is another option.
 Take a look at two or three-flats.
-Consider a deconversion where a multi-family building converts into a multistory single-family home.
-Sweeten, a free renovation platform that matches homeowners with licensed general contractors and tracks their projects, offers an overview of what you should know about making this structure your very own.
+Consider a deconversion, where a multi-family building is converted into a multistory, single-family home.
+We outline what you should know about making a multi-family your very own.
+Sweeten contractors share their insights on what they’re seeing on the remodeling front.

 What’s the advantage of deconverting a multi-family home?